 (CBS News, December 10, 2021)

-With respect to Israeli Jews, though, you have to wonder why, of all US presidents, Bibi bestowed Israel’s highest honor (i.e., coining him a latterday Cyrus the Great) on a congenital anti-Semite like Trump.
-But the it’s even more perverse than that.
-Because, as the following illustrates, I have found the way Israeli Jews embrace evangelical Christians utterly stupefying (evidently American Jews know better):
+With respect to Israeli Jews, you have to wonder why, of all US presidents, Bibi bestowed Israel’s highest honor (i.e., coining him a latterday Cyrus the Great) on a congenital anti-Semite like Trump.
+But it’s even more perverse than that.
+As iPINIONS noted before, I find the way Israeli Jews embrace evangelical Christians utterly stupefying (American Jews apparently know better.